Xilinx/VMC_Help/HDL/scale/README.md

 # Scale

-The Xilinx Scale block scales its input by a power of two.
+The Scale block scales its input by a power of two.
 The power can be either positive or negative.
 The block has one input and one output.
 The scale operation has the effect of moving the binary point without changing the bits in the container

 ![](./Images/block.png)

-## Block Parameters
+## Parameters

-The block parameters dialog box can be invoked by double-clicking the icon in your Simulink® model.

 The only parameter that is specific to the Scale block is Scale factor
 s.
 It can be a positive or negative integer.
 The output of the block is